Today marks the very last sorting algorithm that we’re going to cover in this series. You are free to (finally) breathe a sigh of relief!

 209 appear in the same order as they did in the original array.

-However, we want to sort these integers as entire numbers, not just by the tens place!
-So, we’ll need to sort by the next place value: the hundreds.
+However, we want to sort these integers as entire numbers, not just by the units place!
+So, we’ll need to sort by the next place value: the tens.

-In the illustration shown here, the number located at the hundreds place in each of these integers is highlighted in blue.
-We’ll repeat the same process as before, sorting these integers by running them through counting sort, using the value at the hundreds place in each number as the key for counting sort.
+In the illustration shown here, the number located at the tens place in each of these integers is highlighted in blue.
+We’ll repeat the same process as before, sorting these integers by running them through counting sort, using the value at the tens place in each number as the key for counting sort.
 After our second pass through our array, it now like this:

 [005, 209, 010, 019, 044, 052].
 Notice how the numbers are now sorted by the second digit.
 The number

-52, which has the largest value for the hundreds place with
+52, which has the largest value for the tens place with

 5, is now at the end of the array.